Lu-Lily/Lu-Lily.github.io/VPNLab.md

 Add docker repo:

-Running Ubuntu 20.04 (LTS) x64 so use 64bit OS repo:
+My droplet is running Ubuntu 20.04 (LTS) x64 so I use the 64bit OS repo:

 ```
 sudo add-apt-repository \